So you’re taking whey protein for muscle building. Hey, I get it! I’ve been there.

 I strongly advise you to avoid soy protein.

 Alternatives to whey for building muscle (that don’t cause acne)

-There are all kinds of vegan protein powders out there, like hemp protein and pea protein and brown rice protein, but I’m just not a fan.
-First, they don’t taste very good, and second, I just think getting protein from meat is more complete, more effective, and stimulates your muscle-building hormones in a natural way that doesn’t cause acne.
+There are all kinds of other vegan protein powders out there, like hemp protein and pea protein and brown rice protein, but I’m just not a fan.
+First, they don’t taste very good (chalky, gritty, etc.), and second, I just think getting protein from meat is more complete, more effective, and stimulates your muscle-building hormones in a natural way that doesn’t tend to cause acne.

 Eating red meat boosts your testosterone and helps build muscle.
 It contains heme iron which improves oxygen transport in your body, potentially increasing your maximum force output (and strength).
 Red meat also contains naturally-occurring creatine, for which aspiring bodybuilders have been paying loads of money for the last several decades.
 And yes, red meat even contains branched chain amino acids!

 Non-red meat like chicken, pork, and fish also supports muscle growth through high-quality, complete proteins, BCAAs, and high mineral content.
 I’m a huge fan of the Paleo diet, as it’s the only diet I’ve found with two very important characteristics:

 - It cures acne

 - It’s sustainable and nutritionally complete (i.e. long-term healthy, unlike raw food diets, for example)

 That’s why I recommend meat as your main source of protein.
 It’s better for your skin than whey protein, and will support muscle growth as long as you’re eating enough.